 Additionally, each summer he teaches solfege musicianship, folk-dancing, and folk song research and analysis courses for their Kodály music teacher training program, the Chenaniah Summer Music Institute.
 He is also an active elementary and middle school choir clinician and serves on the executive board of the Louisiana chapter of the American Choral Directors Association.
 He is the founder of the Jubilate Deo Summer Music Camp, a week-long choir and music camp open to kindergarten through college freshmen each June.
 He is the author of BACH to the Future: Fostering Music Literacy Today (2016) and general editor and contributing author to Raise the Song: A Classical Christian Guide to Music Education (2019).
-Jarrod and his lovely wife, Sarah, have six choristers in training ranging from ages three to thirteen.
+Jarrod and his lovely wife, Sarah, have seven choristers in training ranging from ages infant to thirteen.